Akhil0088/blog_project/README.md

 - Java 11 or higher
 - Maven 3.8 or higher
-- PostgreSQL (or any configured database)
+- MySQL (or any configured database)

 ---